The Reformation in Economics: Equilibrium

-The Efficient Markets Hypothesis
+The efficient markets hypothesis

 In the book the author argues that the efficient-market hypothesis (EMH) theory of financial markets is not only wrong but not even a theory.
 He lays out an argument that the theory is not a theory at all but rather a tautological fallacy that arises out of a confusion between statistical averages and single investors.
 He makes the case that the whole theory rests on an implicit view of successful investors as simply lucky, but if this same criteria were applied to successful members of any other profession, the statement would be readily seen as absurd.

-Uncertainty and Probability
+Uncertainty and probability

 Pilkington argues that economics and any disciplines that deal with historical data rather than repeatable controlled experiments deal with material that is fundamentally uncertain.
 Such material can never be assumed to adhere to fixed laws in the way that, say, chemistry and physics can be thought to adhere to fixed laws.
 Neoclassical economists and econometricians evade this by claiming that economic and historical processes are characterised by known probability distributions.
 But Pilkington shows that this is impossible because economic and historical processes are open, not closed systems and so rather than dealing with a series of bounded probabilities we in fact deal with a series of unbounded possibilities.

 The author lays out some guidelines for how such material should and should not be dealt with in both theory and in practice.
 He highlights the British economist Wynne Godley's approach which he refers to as the "unsustainable processes" approach as a novel and robust way to deal with uncertain, open systems material.
 This methodology seeks to locate economic processes that are unsustainable so that the economist can make a prediction that they will come to an end.
 Such an approach is not forecasting, as no exact date is given and no attempt at predicting specific variables is undertaken.
 Pilkington argues that this is the best approach to such open systems material.

-Macroeconomic Theory
+Macroeconomic theory

 In addition to these broad themes, a good deal of the book is concerned with laying out an alternative, "stripped-down" theory of the macroeconomy.
 This theory rests on the kaleidostatics approach of the British economist G.L.S.
 Shackle.
 Pilkington formulates much of this theory in mathematical terms but does so in such a way that it remains an open systems approach.
 The theory that results is closely linked to the Post-Keynesian school of economic thought.